 International Food Products Segment

-In the latest two fiscal years ended on February 29, 2020 and February 28, 2019, the volume in Chile represented approximately 4% of the total produced.
-With Tucapel and Banquete, the Chilean operation is totally focused on serving the local market.
-Tucapel works with different types of products besides the flagship, the rice.
-Among them, vegetables (beans, peas, chickpeas and lentils), half-cooked risottos, rice flour, pre-made rice recipes, olive oil, quinoa and rice crackers.
+In Chile, in the last fiscal years ended, the volume represented approximately 4% of the total.
+With the Tucapel and Banquete brands, the Chilean operation is geared towards serving the local market.
+Tucapel works with different types of products in addition to the flagship, rice.
+Among them, vegetables (beans, peas, chickpeas and lentils), risottos and rice crackers.

-In the latest two fiscal years ended on February 28, 2021 and February 29, 2020, the volume in Peru represented approximately 4% of the total produced.
-In Peru, the Company is present as Costeño, which commercializes several products, the main ones being white rice and special, having in its portfolio of vegetable oil, sugar and various cereals such as lentils, quinoa, wheat, beans and corn.
+In the last fiscal years ended, the volume from Peru represented 4% of the total.
+In Peru, the Company is present with Costeño, through the sale of several products, the main ones being white and special rice.

 Cost of Sales and Services

-The main raw material used in the production process by the Company and its subsidiaries are commodities, whose prices fluctuate due to the public policies of agricultural development, seasonality of harvests and climatic effects.
-Our costs of sales and services therefore includes, mainly, the cost of raw materials, consisting of paddy rice, beans, sugar, fish and packaging materials, as well as other related costs.
-Our cost of raw materials is the most representative cost of our cost of sales and services, accounting for about 86% of the costs.
+The main inputs used in the production process of the Company and its subsidiaries are agricultural commodities, whose prices fluctuate due to public policies for agricultural promotion, seasonality of crops and weather effects.
+Our costs of sales and services therefore comprise primarily the cost of raw materials, which consist of paddy rice, beans, sugar, fish, wheat, coffee and packaging and auxiliary materials.
+Our cost of raw materials is the most representative cost of our cost of sales and services, representing approximately 85% of our costs of sales and services.

-In the fiscal years ended February 28, 2021 and February 29, 2020, cost of sales and services represented approximately 77% of net revenue for the periods.
+In recent fiscal years, cost of sales and services accounted for approximately 75-80% of net revenue for the periods.

 Our operating expenses include selling, general and administrative expenses, equity in subsidiaries and other operating expenses.

-Our selling expenses consist of freight, marketing, and other expenses directly related to the product sales, concentrating mostly our variable expenses.
-In the fiscal years ended on February 28, 2021 and February 29, 2020, expenses with sales represented 9% and 12%, respectively, of the total net revenue.
+Our selling expenses consist of freight, marketing and other expenses directly related to the sale of our products, largely concentrating our variable expenses.
+In the last fiscal years, selling expenses represented around 10% of net revenue for the period.

-Our general and administrative expenses are basically related to personnel, travel, fees and other general and administrative expenses, concentrating mostly our fixed expenses.
-In the fiscal years ended on February 28, 2021 and February 29, 2020, expenses with sales represented 4% and 6% of the total net revenue, respectively.
+Our general and administrative expenses basically refer to personnel expenses, travel, fees and other general and administrative expenses, largely concentrating our fixed expenses.
+In the last fiscal years, general and administrative expenses represented approximately 5% of net revenue for the period.

 |EBITDA and EBITDA Margin are financial indicators used to evaluate the results of companies without the influence of their capital structure, tax effects, other accounting impacts without a direct reflection on the company’s cash flow, and other items that are unusual or not arising from its main operations.
 We understand that it is the appropriate measure for the correct understanding of the Company’s financial condition and performance.
 In recent years, between February 2011 and February 2020, Camil’s EBITDA margin as a percentage of net sales and services revenue ranged between at least 8.2% and at most 11.7%, representing a revenue CAGR of 14.8%, even facing the period of economic slowdown and high inflation in that period.|